talutahelan-star/ispconfig-advanced-jailkit-tools/README.md

-# ISPConfig Advanced Jailkit Tools (The "Debian Fortress")
+# ISPConfig Advanced Jailkit and Git Tools (The "Debian php-host Fortress")

-Welcome to the **ISPConfig Advanced Jailkit and Git Tools**, a comprehensive extension designed to transform a standard ISPConfig 3 installation into a highly secure, context-aware "Debian php-hosting Fortress."
+Welcome to the **ISPConfig Advanced Jailkit and Git Tools**, a comprehensive extension designed to transform a standard ISPConfig 3 installation into a highly secure, context-aware "Debian php-host Fortress."
 This project introduces improved look-and-feel of the shell-user's terminal sessions on top of advanced chroot security, detached Git tracking for web directories, and persistent background session management.

 *Co-authored by Talutah Elan and Gemini 3.1 Pro (AI).*